-Rather than implement the markers that were defined by the wheat Genome Zipper to order the capture design contigs, we made use of 21 wheat chromosomal pseudomolecules that were created by organizing and concatenating the IWGSC CSS assemblies using POPSEQ data (Chapman et al., 2015).
-BLASTN was used to place the capture design contigs onto these chromosomal pseudomolecules (E-value cutoff 1e-5, minimum sequence identity 90% and minimum length of 100bp).
-96,781, 116,220 and 97,329 capture design contigs hit the genome A, B and D chromosomal pseudomolecules respectively.
-Relative positions for the capture design contigs along the chromosomal pseudomolecules could then be used to order them into our POPSEQ based pseudo-chromosomes.
-We required 7 POPSEQ based pseudo-chromosomes, as per our capture probe set, that were representative of the 21 wheat chromosomes.
-Therefore the order of the capture design contigs along genome B's chromosomal pseudomolecules 1-7 was preferentially utilized since the greatest number of contigs could be aligned to these sequences.
+the capture design contigs onto these chromosomal pseudomolecules (E-value cutoff 1e-5, minimum sequence identity 90% and minimum length of 100 bp).
+In total, 96 781, 116 220 and 97 329 capture design contigs hit the genome A, B and D chromosomal pseudomolecules respectively.
+Relative positions for the capture design contigs along the chromosomal pseudomolecules could then be used to order them into our POPSEQ-based pseudo-chromosomes.
+We required seven POPSEQ-based pseudo-chromosomes, as per our capture probe set, that were representative of the 21 wheat chromosomes.
+Therefore the order of the capture design contigs along genome B's chromosomal pseudomolecules 1-7 was preferentially utilized as the greatest number of contigs could be aligned to these sequences.

-This POPSEQ pseudo-genome contained 116,220 of the 169,345 capture design contigs; 2,415 less than the previous Genome Zipper based design though 970 more than our previously published assembly (Gardiner et al., 2014).
+This POPSEQ pseudo-genome contained 116 220 of the 169 345 capture design contigs; 2415 less than the previous Genome Zipper-based design though 970 more than our previously published assembly (Gardiner et al., 2014).
 POPSEQ genetic positions are available for the IWGSC CSS contigs that aided their assembly into chromosomal pseudomolecules.
-6043 of these IWGSC CSS contigs also had Genome Zipper assigned genetic positions and these positions are compared in Figure 5.
-Figure 5 shows, as anticipated, a positive correlation for contig genetic positions between the Genome Zipper and POPSEQ datasets that is conserved across the 7 chromosomes.
+Here, 6043 of these IWGSC CSS contigs also had Genome Zipper assigned genetic positions and these positions are compared in Figure 5.

+Figure 5 shows, as anticipated, a positive correlation for contig genetic positions between the Genome Zipper and POPSEQ datasets that is conserved across the seven chromosomes.
 However, data points are more dispersed, demonstrating some discongruity between the marker sets.

-The physical positions of the capture design contigs within the genome B chromosomal pseudomolecules were compared to their Genome Zipper assigned genetic positions in the A, B or D genome (Figure S2).
+The physical positions of the capture design contigs within the genome B chromosomal pseudomolecules were compared with their Genome Zipper assigned genetic positions in the A, B or D genome (Figure S2).
 The characteristic sigmoid shape seen in each of the plots in Figure S2 differs from the positive correlation seen in Figure 5.
 This highlights the likely reduced recombination activity towards centromeric regions, resulting in greater physical distances represented by the same cM distance.
 Furthermore a high degree of conservation can be observed between the A, B and D genome Genome Zipper marker positions and their physical positions within the genome B chromosomal pseudomolecules via their association with the capture design contigs.
-This demonstrates a successful integration of the 3 genomes into one representative genome per chromosome.
+This demonstrates a successful integration of the three genomes into one representative genome per chromosome.

-Mapping-by-sequencing of the Yr6 locus using POPSEQ derived pseudo-chromosome reference sequences.
+Mapping-by-sequencing of the Yr6 locus using POPSEQderived pseudo-chromosome reference sequences

-The mapping-by-sequencing analysis of the Yr6 locus was repeated using the re-designed POPSEQ based pseudo-chromosome reference sequence.
+The mapping-by-sequencing analysis of the Yr6 locus was repeated using the re-designed POPSEQ-based pseudochromosome reference sequence.
 The same parameters for the mapping and SNP calling pipeline were used as in the previous analysis.
 Across the three sequencing datasets (Avalon, Cadenza and the bulk), coverage was highly conserved with on average 98% of the reference sequence being mapped to uniquely after removal of duplicate reads.
-An average depth of coverage of 45X was seen in the parental lines and 60X in the P1 bulk [Table S1].
-We identified 37,322 Avalon and 58,868 Cadenza specific homozygous SNPs.
+An average depth of coverage of 45× was seen in the parental lines and $60\times$ in the P1 bulk (Table S1).
+We identified 37 322 Avalon-specific and 58 868 Cadenza-specific homozygous SNPs.

-Of the homoeologous homozygote SNPs that were specific to the Avalon parent, 23,767 of the SNP alleles were conserved in the bulk segregant dataset regardless of homozygous or heterozygous status.
-Similarly of the homozygote SNPs that were specific to the Cadenza parent, 29,608 of these were found in the bulk segregant dataset.
-These SNPs were categorized as homozygous, heterozygous or borderline according to the hexaploid specific thresholds used previously and the scoring algorithm was implemented to calculate a homozygote score per 500,000bp window along each pseudo-chromosome at 10,000bp intervals (Figure S3).
+Of the homoeologous homozygote SNPs that were specific to the Avalon parent, 23 767 of the SNP alleles were conserved in the bulk segregant dataset regardless of homozygous or heterozygous status.
+Similarly, of the homozygote SNPs that were specific to the Cadenza parent, 29 608 of these were found in the bulk segregant dataset.
+These SNPs were categorized as homozygous, heterozygous or borderline according to the hexaploid-specific thresholds used previously and the scoring algorithm was implemented to calculate a homozygote score per 500 000 bp window along each pseudo-chromosome at 10 000 bp intervals (Figure S3).